AkshitPathania10/UserManagementSystem/README.md

    ```

-4. Decrypted password is "nishant"
+4. Decrypted password is "akshit"